awsdocs/aws-batch-user-guide/doc_source/Batch_GetStarted.md

 **Important**
 Compute resources need access to communicate with the Amazon ECS service endpoint\.
 This can be through an interface VPC endpoint or through your compute resources having public IP addresses\.
 For more information about interface VPC endpoints, see [Amazon ECS Interface VPC Endpoints \(AWS PrivateLink\)](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/vpc-endpoints.html) in the *Amazon Elastic Container Service Developer Guide*\.
 If you do not have an interface VPC endpoint configured and your compute resources do not have public IP addresses, then they must use network address translation \(NAT\) to provide this access\.
 For more information, see [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon VPC User Guide*\.
-For more information, see [Tutorial: Creating a VPC with Public and Private Subnets for Your Compute Environments](create-public-private-vpc.md)\.
+For more information, see [Create a Virtual Private Cloud](get-set-up-for-aws-batch.md#create-a-vpc)\.\.

 1. For **VPC Id**, choose a VPC to launch your instances into\.